 This page remains here for your reference.

-Everest is as real as it gets.
+Everest and other 8000m expeditions are as real as it gets.
 You need a lot of gear, plan it very carefully and remember that you have to carry your personal equipment on the mountain.
-You can now buy some of the expensive/hard to find items in Kathmandu.
-This page is written specifically for Everest from the Tibet side.
+You can now buy most the expensive/hard to find items in Kathmandu.

 Basically you should plan with 5 specific climates/functions in mind:

 Obviously much of your gear will fulfill multiple roles.
 Although there is no strict weight limit you shouldn't have more than 40kgs of gear and, if on a guide-assisted climb, no more than 8kgs of snacks/treats.

 Conditions on summit day vary tremendously from day to day and year to year.
 You have to be prepared for the worst.
 It is essential to be fully insulated with down all over and to be fully wind-protected.
 With so little oxygen in the air you have trouble keeping warm, even while exercising, and even using bottled oxygen.
 We start around midnight and 8000m nights can be rather chilly to say the least.